billyxs/notes.md/life/QUOTES.md

 **African proverb**
 > Every morning in Africa a gazelle wakes up.
 It knows it must run faster than the fastest lion or it will be killed.
 Every morning a lion wakes up.
 It knows it must run faster than the slowest gazelle or it will starve to death.
 It doesn’t matter whether you are a lion or a gazelle.
 When the sun comes up, you better start running.

+**Albert Einstein**
+> Try not to become a man of success, but rather try to become a man of value.**

+**Barry LePatner**
+> Good judgement comes from experience, and experience comes from bad judgement.

+**Regina Brett**
+> Don't compare your life to others.
+You have no idea what their journey is all about.